What is Truffle Oil?

 If you’re not sure if the taste of truffle oil is right for you, you can start with a small sampler so you can see for yourself if truffle oil is something you can incorporate in your meals.

-If you’re wondering what is truffle oil and how I can use it, the answer is: however you like.
 You can drizzle some truffle oil over cooked vegetables instead of butter or oil – it enhances the flavor of starches like potatoes and greens like asparagus.
 One of the most widely spread uses of truffle oil is drizzling it over mashed potatoes, pasta, polenta or risotto – you can use both black and white truffle oil.

 You can also use truffle oil to make your pizza night a bit fancier.
 It makes for a wonderful addition to pizza crust, but try to pair it with white-based pizza rather than pizza with tomato sauce – it can overshadow the delicate truffle flavor.